Home » Search results for 'solarfest'

 Search Results for: solarfest

-Solarfest takes place at DIAS Dunsink Observatory, Castleknock, Dublin 15 on the 15th, 16th and 17th of June 2018.
+Solarfest took place at DIAS Dunsink Observatory on the 15th to 17th of June 2018.
 This annual event is a celebration of solar astronomy for professional and amateur astronomers, as well as the general public.
-Entry is free, but tickets must be booked in advance.

-We have a Public Open Night on the evening of Friday 15th of June, including observing the Sun (weather permitting).
-Book here!
+We had a Public Open Night on the evening of Friday 15th of June, including observing the Sun.